GTBitsOfGood/bootcamp-2019/10_react_with_apis/README.md

 1. Navigate to the `reddit/src` directory.
 This is where all your React component should live.
 2. Inside the `reddit/src/App.js` file delete all the content inside the `render()` function and just return a `<h1>` tag says something like "Bits of Good Bootcamp -- Reddit".
 3. Inside the `reddit/src` directory create a new file and call it `Post.js`.
-In this file you should creat a **class based component** called `Post`.
+In this file you should create a **class-based component** called `Post`.
 For now have the render function just return `<h2> My Post </h2>`.
 After your React class declaration make sure to export your component from the file using `export default Post`.
 4. Inside `App.js` import your `Post` component and add it to the render function.
 5. At this point you should have two components (`App.js` and `Post.js`) and application should look like this:
 ![one](./img/one.png)